-During the year, a premium was paid in respect of a contract insuring directors and officers of the company against liability.
-The officers of the company covered by the insurance contract include the directors, executive officers, company secretary and employees.
+During the year, a premium was paid in respect of a contract insuring Directors and Officers of the Credit Union against liability.
+The Officers of the Credit Union covered by the insurance contract include the Directors, Executive Officers, Company Secretary and Employees.

 In accordance with normal commercial practice, disclosure of the total amount of premium payable under, and the nature of the liabilities covered by, the insurance contract is prohibited by a confidentiality clause in the contract.

-No insurance cover has been provided for the benefit of the auditors of the company.
+No insurance cover has been provided for the benefit of the Auditors of the Credit Union.